Albatrosses, Petrels and Shearwaters

 Red List (2019) of Threatened Species

 There are twenty-four albatross taxa: fifteen ‘Threatened’, six ‘Near Threatened’ and only one ‘Least Concern’.
-Displayed in the gallery are six species: five ‘threatened’ and one ‘Near Threatened’:
+Displayed in the gallery are six species, five ‘threatened’ and one ‘Near Threatened’.
+All the following are breeding endemics:

-(a) ‘Critically Endangered’ waved albatrosses are breeding endemics on Espanola Island in the Galapagos.
+(a) ‘Critically Endangered’ waved albatrosses on Espanola Island in the Galapagos.

-(b) Three ‘Endangered’ New Zealand breeding endemic species are the Antipodean albatross, Gibson’s albatross and northern royal albatross.
+(b) Three ‘Endangered’ New Zealand are the Antipodean albatross, Gibson’s albatross and northern royal albatross.

-(c) The ‘Vulnerable’ Salvin’s albatross is a New Zealand breeding endemic.
+(c) The ‘Vulnerable’ Salvin’s albatross in New Zealand.

 Albatross and Petrels Inflight